 At the end of the 17th century, after a succession of sales, inheritances and marriages, the Latour estate became the property of the Segur family.
 It is in 1718 with the Marquis Nicolas-Alexandre de Segur, that modern history of Chateau Latour starts taking place. de Segur was the son of Alexandre de Segur de Francs and Marie-Therese de Clausel.

 Thanks to the marriage of Alexandre de Segur with Marie-Therese de Clausel, “the Tower of Saint-Maubert” entered the Segur family and remained in their hands for almost 300 years.
 Just before his death in 1716, Alexandre de Ségur bought Lafite.
 Two years later, his son, Nicolas-Alexandre, (called “the Prince of Vines”) increased the family holdings when he purchased what would later become Mouton Rothschild and Calon Segur.
-In fact, for a 2 year period, (1718-1720) the de Segur family owned 3 of the 5 First Growth chateaux, Latour, Lafite Rothschild and Mouton Rothschild!
+In fact, for a 2 year period, (1718-1720) the de Segur family owned 3 of the 5 First Growth chateaux, Latour, Lafite Rothschild and what we know of today as Mouton Rothschild!

 Like most great estates in Bordeaux, the owners did not live at the property, so the management of Chateau Latour fell to a director who produced detailed reports on the estate activity.
 This organization involved complete administration maintenance, culture expenses and correspondence between the several managers and the owner.
 This information allows us to understand what really took place at Latour during the last 300 years.